Game Preview: No. 5 Georgia at No. 19 Vanderbilt

 Weather Report

-The Commodores and Bulldogs have to contend with a small chance of rain and some slight winds Thursday night.
-AccuWeather’s forecast has a 32 percent chance of rain and wind gusts up to 21 mile per hour.
-Temperatures are expected to be in the mid-70s at first pitch and dip into the upper 60s later in the game.
+The Commodores and Bulldogs don’t have to worry about any rain in the AccuWeather forecast, but will have to contend with winds again.
+The forecast has winds at 18 mph with gusts up to 30 mph.
+Temperature at gametime will be in the mid-80s and dip into the upper 70s later in the evening.

 How to Watch: No. 5 Georgia at No. 19 Vanderbilt

-Note: UPDATE: Zaborowski was not included in the Bulldogs' starting lineup.